 It’s especially important to get the right amount of sleep when you’re pregnant as it will keep your immune system healthy (at a time when it’s suppressed) to support your pregnancy.
 It will also allow your blood vessels to restore themselves (when they are under increased pressure from all the extra blood flowing around your body) to help your baby grow.
 And sleep controls how your body reacts to insulin too, regulating your blood sugar levels and decreasing your risk of gestational diabetes.

-Don’t start worrying about this too much – after all stress itself can stop you falling asleep.
+Don’t start worrying about this too much – after all stress itself can stop you from falling asleep.
 Just do your best to spend at least eight hours in bed with the aim of getting as much sleep as you can.
 If you find yourself only getting seven hours of sleep each night, don’t get discouraged — just do what feels right for your body and your baby, and everything will be fine.

 What problems can affect sleep during pregnancy?